Metronoid/chronicler/content/character/creation/character creation.md

 The system for creating a character is a simple, step-by-step process to take an initial idea for a character, and flesh her out with goals, personality, and the game traits that determine what she is capable of.
-It’s helpful to take a look at the character sheet from the back of the book.
-You can fill out the sheet as you go through the steps of creating your character.

 ## Step One: Character Concept